 On October, 7, 2020, the Colorado Department of Corrections was awarded $985,455 to provide telemedicine services to 17 correction facilities in 12 counties.
 The project will provide medical assessments, wellness visits, treatment follow-up, remote patient monitoring, mental health screenings, case management services, advanced care planning, and health risk assessment.
-This award will allow the Colorado Department of Corrections to improve health care by providing access to more health care, preventive medicine, and access medical specialists, while reducing prisoner transport and related security management costs.
+This award will allow the Colorado Department of Corrections to improve health care by providing access to more health care, preventive medicine, and access to medical specialists, while reducing prisoner transport and related security management costs.

 Federal Communications Commission

-Administered by Universal Service Administrative Company (USAC)
+Programs Administered by Universal Service Administrative Company (USAC)

-- E-rate: Ensuring that schools and libraries across the U.S. are connected to information and resources through the internet
+- E-rate: Ensuring that schools and libraries across the U.S. are connected to information and resources through the internet.

-- Rural Health Care: Supporting healthcare facilities in bringing world class medical care to rural areas through increased connectivity
+- Rural Health Care: Supporting healthcare facilities in bringing world class medical care to rural areas through increased connectivity.

 - Lifeline: Lowering the monthly cost of phone or internet service